Avik218/IRCTC_APP/README.md

 Launch IntelliJ IDEA.
 Click on Open and select the cloned repository folder.
 Import the Gradle Project:
-IntelliJ IDEA will detect the Gradle configuration automatically.
+IntelliJ IDEA should automatically detect the Gradle configuration.
 Import the project as a Gradle project to resolve all dependencies.
 Build the Project:
 Open the Gradle tool window in IntelliJ IDEA.
 Run the build task to compile the project.
 Run the Application:
-Locate the main class (with the public static void main(String[] args) method).
+Locate the main class (the one with the public static void main(String[] args) method).
 Right-click the file and select Run, or execute the Gradle run task if configured.
 Usage Instructions
-Once the application is running, you can navigate through its features:
+After launching the application, use the following guidelines to navigate through its features:

 Sign Up / Login:
-Begin by creating a new account using the sign-up feature.
+Start by creating a new account via the sign-up feature.
-Once registered, log in using your credentials.
+Once registered, log in with your credentials.
 Fetching Bookings:
 After logging in, select the "Fetch Bookings" option to view your current bookings.
 Searching for Trains:
-Use the "Search Trains" feature to find available trains based on your desired criteria.
+Use the "Search Trains" option to look for available trains that meet your travel criteria.
 Booking a Seat:
-When a suitable train is found, use the "Book a Seat" feature to reserve your seat.
+When you identify a suitable train, use the "Book a Seat" feature to reserve a seat.
 Canceling a Booking:
-If needed, cancel an existing booking by selecting the "Cancel Booking" option.
+To cancel a booking, select the "Cancel Booking" option.
 Exiting the App:
 Use the "Exit the App" option to safely close the application.
 Dependencies & Libraries
-This project uses several external libraries to enhance functionality and ensure security:
+This project leverages several external libraries to enhance functionality and ensure security:

 Guava: Provides additional utilities and collections.
 Jackson Databind (2.12.6): Facilitates JSON serialization and deserialization.